 We’re not sure if this building is actually the original Spooner Hatchery structure from 1913.
 It’s a pretty old building and stands directly on the shore of the Yellow River Flowage.
 Although it needs a lot of work, the structure is sound.

 Our vision is to renovate the building and use it as a museum for vintage hatchery equipment from around Wisconsin.
 This is a tall order, but we think it’s a worthy cause.
 Wisconsin has a deep, rich history in conservation and outdoor sports.
+Our state is known nation-wide as a for its pristine waters and excellent fishing.
 We’d like to preserve and share that heritage.

 How can you help?